 “Class Discussion” sections will present questions about the concepts or materials of each Unit.
 You should prepare your own notes in response to these questions in order to participate in discussions during class sessions.
 Sometimes this will require reading or studying specific source materials provided by this sourcebook.

 Since the online format used for this coursebook does not easily allow for endnote or footnote citations, the “References” sections at the end of each Unit will list the author and text used.
 See the Bibliography for full listings of all sources used.

-Exploring Celtic Civilizations is edited and maintained by Michael Newton.
+Exploring Celtic Civilizations is edited by Michael Newton and maintained with his permission by the Digital Innovation Lab.
 There are numerous content contributors, however, who are listed on the Collaborate! page.